 How is it possible that hail struck the barley?
-There was a month between Makos, so this was in Teves.
-Eretz Yisrael ripens its Peros quickly, and the first barley ripens around the time of Pesach!
+There was a month between Makos, so Barad took place in Teives; and the Peiros of Eretz Yisrael ripen earlier.
+Moreover, the first barley only ripens around Pesach-time?

 Perhaps barley is planted in Egypt earlier than in Eretz Yisrael.
 Even though they are close to each other, their climates differ; Eretz Yisrael relies on rain, and Egypt, on the Nile.
 (PF)

 Oznayim la'Torah #1: According to the Midrash ha'Gadol.
 Makas Choshech lasted only three days and Makas be'Choros, only one moment.
 1

 Oznayim la'Torah #2 (citing the Rash in Kil'ayim, 5:7): Sometimes "Aviv" pertains to corn that has not yet grown one third of its full height.
 2